 Interview with Dr. Susan Waserman

-Allergic Living‘s Jennifer Van Evra also interviewed Dr. Susan Waserman, allergist and professor of medicine at McMaster University in Hamilton, Ontario.
+Allergic Living‘s Jennifer Van Evra also interviewed Dr. Susan Waserman, allergist and professor of medicine at McMaster University in Canada.

 AL: With the death of Natalie Giorgi of anaphylaxis, a lot of Allergic Living readers are expressing confusion about exactly when to administer epinephrine.
 What do you tell patients?